-The PHA may not commence monthly homeownership assistance payments for a family until the PHA has inspected the unit and has determined that the unit passes HQS.
+The PHA may not commence monthly homeownership assistance payments for a family until the PHA has inspected the unit and has determined that the unit meets housing quality standards.

-When the family locates a home they wish to purchase and submits a copy of their purchase offer/contract, the PHA will conduct a housing quality standards (HQS) inspection within 10 business days.
-Any items found not to meet HQS must be repaired before the unit can be determined eligible for the homeownership program.
+When the family locates a home they wish to purchase and submits a copy of their purchase offer/contract, the PHA will conduct an inspection within 10 business days.
+Any items found not to meet housing quality standards must be repaired before the unit can be determined eligible for the homeownership program.